koreantramp/td_codingtest/README.md

 7. Data Analysis
  - Write query 1: Returns the totla number of pageviews from users who are browsing with a Windows OS or have "Engineer" in their job title
  - Write query 2: Returns top 3 user_id's(ranked by total pageviews) who have viewed a web page with a ".gov" domain extension.
 And then show last page viewd by each of these user_id's.
- - Excuted above 2 queries by Digdag workflow and echo out the results.
+ - Excute above 2 queries by Digdag workflow and echo out the results.

 <END>